Press, Rapinoe score, US beats Brazil 2-0 in SheBelieves Cup - WTMJ

 ORLANDO, Fla.
 (AP) — Christen Press scored in the 11th minute, Megan Rapinoe added a late goal and the U.S. women beat Brazil 2-0 in the SheBelieves Cup on Sunday.

-The U.S. sits atop the SheBelieves Cup standings with two wins.
-Canada and Argentina were to play later Sunday in the round-robin tournament.
+The United States sits atop the SheBelieves Cup standings with two wins.
+Canada beat Argentina 1-0 in the late match Sunday.
+The round-robin tournament concludes Wednesday when the U.S. plays Argentina (0-2) and Canada (1-1) faces Brazil (1-1).

-The United States, winner of the last two World Cups, is now unbeaten in 36 straight games overall and 52 straight at home.
+The U.S., winner of the last two World Cups, is now unbeaten in 36 straight games overall and 52 straight at home.

 “One thing that I’ve learned playing on the U.S. women’s national team is that you have to prepare for every single game as if it’s the most important game of your life,” Press said.
 “So that’s kind of the approach I take.”